tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ## DoNotTrack (DNT)
 To check headers for ad visits, please go to developer tools of the browser -> Network -> click on a request -> select 'Headers'.
 Or you can try Live HTTP Headers in [tools](#tools) below.

--  Test that the EFF's DNT list on settings/whitelist.html is disabled whenever both disableClickingForDNT and disableHidingForDNT are disabled, and is otherwise enabled
+- That DNT list at top of whitelist.html is checked when either DNT option is checked
+- That DNT domains appear in whitelist.html entries when either DNT option is checked
+- That DNT domains are removed from whitelist entries when when neither DNT option is checked
--  Test that the DNT header is being sent correctly for all requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)
+- DNT-header is being sent correctly for ALL requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)

--  Test that ads from [DNT-respecting sites](https://www.eff.org/files/effdntlist.txt) are not hidden and/or clicked, when each of the 2 DNT settings is enabled, and that they ARE hidden and/or clicked when each setting is disabled
+- Ads are visible when domain is 1st-party iff disableHidingForDNT is checked
+- Requests are not blocked when domain is 1st-party iff disableHidingForDNT is checked
+- Requests are not blocked when domain is 3rd-party iff disableHidingForDNT is checked

+- No clicking when ad domain is on list iff disableClickingForDNT is checked (especially for 3rd-party)
+- Enabling/disabling of DNT firewall on all permutations of first-run page options
+- If both DNT options are disabled, then hiding, blocking, visiting occur again as usual

 ------------------